Affiliate Statement and a Caveat

 - 1 1/2 cups coffee about 100 degrees F

 - 1 1/2 cups whole-wheat flour

 - 2 tbsp molasses

 - Olive oil for greasing and drizzling

-- Create your coffee by mixing warm water, coffee, and brown sugar.
-Add the yeast to the coffee mixture and allow a couple of minutes for it to bloom.
+- Mix the warm coffee, and brown sugar.
+Add the yeast to the coffee mixture and allow a couple of minutes to bloom.
+It should be bubbly.

-- Combine the whole-wheat flour, cocoa powder, and bread flour in a bowl of an electric mixer.
-Add the honey, butter, and molasses, plus the coffee and yeast mixture.
+- Combine the whole-wheat flour, cocoa powder, and bread flour in a bowl of your stand mixer.
+Add the honey, butter, and molasses.
+Then add the coffee and yeast mixture.